 - Tease out the material very gently with mounted needles.

-- Do not forget to sterilise the inoculating wire and the needles after use by heating to red heat in a Bunsen flame
+- Do not forget to sterilize the inoculating wire and the needles after use by heating to red heat in a Bunsen flame

-- Fungal structures are readily visualised after staining with a lactophenol cotton blue dye preparation.
+- Fungal structures are readily visualized after staining with a lactophenol cotton blue dye preparation.

 - Before the alcohol dries out add one or at most two drops of the stain.
 A common fault is to add too much to the preparation.
 Holding the coverslip between your index finger and thumb, touch one edge of the drop of stain with the edge of the coverslip.

 - Lower the coverslip gently onto the slide, trying to avoid air bubbles.
 Your preparation is now ready for examination.

 - Make the initial examination using a low power objective lens.
 The thinner parts of the preparation, generally around the edges of the mounting material, will yield the best images.